lgbt-foundation/whitepaper/pinkpaper.md

 2. incentivize members of the LGBT community to unite around using the LGBT Token as a medium of exchange for all purchases;
 3. use the LGBT Token to fund LGBT-centric causes.

 These two objectives tie into each other, as the bigger the adoption of the token, the more money can be spent on charitable causes.
-Thus, the focus on the token economy design will be maximising objective two.
+Thus, the focus on the token economy design will be maximizing objective two.

 ## Token Economics